 Puberty is happening much earlier today than in previous generations.
 While it has been reported to begin as early as age seven, puberty in girls generally starts closer to age eleven or twelve and a little later in boys.
 Oily skin is one of the first signs.
 The increase in androgen hormones, which causes oil glands to enlarge and produce more oil, gets the ball rolling.

-Teen acne often starts with a few blackheads and little pimples around the nose, later spreading to the checks and forehead.
+Teen acne often starts with a few blackheads and little pimples around the nose, later spreading to the cheeks and forehead.
 Boys generally have more severe acne than girls.
 Athletes are more inclined to have acne on their backs, chests, shoulders, upper arms and even buttocks.
 Like all forms of acne, teen acne is treatable.
 Sadly, believing that acne is a rite of passage, teens often take it upon themselves to try every available “zit” cream in the drugstore, ending up with dry, irritated skin that is still breaking out.

 Prevention is key in controlling teen acne.
 Beyond managing the cofactors mentioned above, in most cases, you can clear visible breakouts and minimize future ones by treating your skin daily with the right combination of medicines.
 Getting help for your acne is critical to prevent it from worsening and potentially scarring.